docker/docs/swarm/swarm_at_scale/troubleshoot.md

 distributes incoming connections across both.

-In the event that one of the web containers or nodes fails, the load balancer startst directing all incoming requests to surviving instance.
-Once the failed instance is back up, or a replacement is added, the load balancer adds it to the configuration and start sending a portion of the incoming requests to it.
+In the event that one of the web containers or nodes fails, the load balancer starts directing all incoming requests to surviving instance.
+Once the failed instance is back up, or a replacement is added, the load balancer adds it to the configuration and starts sending a portion of the incoming requests to it.

 For highest availability you should deploy the two frontend web services